Azure/bicep-registry-modules/avm/ptn/app/container-job/README.md

 ### Parameter: `newContainerImageName`

 The new image name in the ACR.
 You can use this to import a publically available image with a custom name for later updating from e.g., your build pipeline.
-You should skip the registry name, as it is added automatically.
+You should skip the registry name when specifying a custom value, as it is added automatically.
+If you leave this empty, the original name will be used (with the new registry name).

 - Required: No
 - Type: string